Why cleanse with CPRESS?

 Yes, all our juices need to be kept refrigerated.
-As we do not use pasteurization and our juices are raw, they contain live enzymes and are highly perishable.
+As we do not use pasteurisation and our juices are raw, they contain live enzymes and are highly perishable.
 The only drink we recommend you leave outside the fridge over night is our Detox Water.
-Best drank first thing in the morning, the room temperature of this drink will match your body temperature in the most optimal way and maximise its cleansing effects.
+This is best had in the morning as the room temperature of the water will match your body temperature in the most optimal way and maximise its cleansing effects.

-All our products are non-pasteurised and no additives or preservatives have been used, which means the shelf life is much shorter in comparison to products traditionally found in supermarkets.
-We feel this is one of the advantages to eating CPRESS food as you know it will always be of the highest quality, fresh and packed full of nutrients.
+All our products are non-pasteurised and no additives or preservatives are been used which means the shelf life is much shorter in comparison to products traditionally found in supermarkets.
+We feel this is one of the advantages to CPRESS as you know it will always be of the highest quality, fresh and packed full of nutrients.
 This is why we stock our shops daily!
 Our juices have an average shelf life of 3 days.

-Although there is no real supermarket alternative to our food and cold pressed juices, CPRESS believes there should be no compromise when it comes to putting the highest quality foods into our bodies to ensure we look and feel the best as we possibly can.
-We also believe that money and time is better spent on prevention rather than cure and therefore our products represent this.
-ORGANIC foods fundamentally cost more but you really do get what you pay for!
+CPress believes there should be no compromise when it comes to putting the highest quality foods into our bodies to ensure we look and feel the best as we possibly can.
+By choosing to eat and drink organic produce you are harnessing your body with the nutrients and fuel that it needs to function optimally, without the unnecessary ingestion of and toxic residue left on non-organic foods. organic foods fundamentally cost more but you really do get what you pay for.

-We at CPRESS know that vegans eat more than grass and all nutrients are possible to be obtained from a completely plant-based diet.
-ORGANIC cold pressed juice is a nutrient powerhouse.
+We at CPress know that all the body’s nutrients are able to be obtained from a completely plant-based diet.
+Organic cold pressed juice is a nutrient powerhouse.
 With no added sugar, water or other filling agents, you are getting a straight up dose of vitamins and minerals your body needs.
-Our salads are made with the freshest ORGANIC vegetables and gluten free whole grains making them the perfect source of important micro and macro nutrients.
-For the afternoon pick-me-up, our power bites are treats with high concentration of protein, which in combination with our ORGANIC coffee provide an effective energy boost.
+Our salads are made with the freshest organic vegetables and gluten free whole grains making them the perfect source of important micro and macro nutrients.
+For an afternoon pick-me-up, our power bites are indulgent and high in protein, which in combination with our organic coffee provide an effective energy boost.